top of page

 What Is Limescale?
 (And Why It’s the Stowaway You Didn’t Invite)

-Ever noticed cloudy spots on your sink, or a kettle that makes more noise than it should?
+Ever noticed cloudy spots on your sink or a kettle that makes more noise than it should?
 That’s limescale at work.
-It forms when hard water (water rich in minerals) gets heated or sits in pipes.
+It forms when hard water—a type of water rich in minerals—gets heated or sits in pipes.
 Over time, those minerals crystallize and build up on internal surfaces.

 Spot the Stowaway: Is Limescale Sneaking Around Your Yacht?